arachnafobic/nginx-builder/README.md

 ## Synopsis

 Nginx-builder is a set of scripts able to compile Nginx for Ubuntu/Debian with additional modules such as HTTP2, HTTP3, PageSpeed, Brotli, More Headers, Cache Purge, VTS, GeoIP2, Echo.
-It's compiled inside a docker image using recent GCC version and latest OpenSSL sources.
+It's compiled inside a docker image using recent GCC version and optionally with the latest OpenSSL or LibreSSL sources.
 It also includes some built-in configurations such as WordPress and Laravel php-fpm setup.
 Everything with optional switches in the config file.

-The idea for this project was inspired by [nginx-more](https://github.com/karljohns0n/nginx-more/).
+The idea for this project was inspired by [nginx-more](https://github.com/karljohns0n/nginx-more/) and [nginx-ee](https://github.com/VirtuBox/nginx-ee/).

 ## Modules